frankiesardo/tripod/README.md

  {:name :foo
   :enter (fn [context] ..)
   :leave (fn [context] ..)
-  :error (fn [context] ..)}) ;; name is required.
+  :error (fn [ex context] ..)}) ;; name is required.
 All other keys are optional
 ```

 So when an incoming request is received and a route is selected, all the `:enter` keys for the interceptor chain are called.

 When the last interceptor is called, the interceptor chain is executed again in reverse order calling the `:leave` functions.

-If an exception is thrown, the execution looks for an interceptor with an `:error` key to do something with the exception and potentially resume the execution flow.
+If an exception is thrown, the execution looks for an interceptor with an `:error` key to do something with the exception.
+The interceptor can either rethrown the exception to signal it cannot do anything with it or it can return a new context, in which case the execution continues normally.

 ### Handler